Bat In Your Home? 24/7 Emergency Service Available

 Rabies, Histoplasmosis & Parasites

+Rabies.
 Bats have a fairly high incidence of rabies.
 Rabies is always fatal if untreated.
 "In two-thirds of the cases of bat rabies, people could not remember being bitten.
 Health officials say the majority of human rabies cases in the U.S. have resulted from exposure to rabid bats." -- Dr. Mark Rapoport, Chicago Tribune.
+It is imperative that any bats found in the living space are reported to the local health department so they can advise on testing and on rabies vaccinations.

-Histoplasmosis is an infectious disease caused by inhaling spores of the fungus Histoplasma capsulatum, commonly present in bat droppings.
-When dry guano is disturbed, the spores become airborne.
-Symptoms include fever, chest pain, cough, headache, and shortness of breath.
+Histoplasmosis.
+This is an infectious disease caused by inhaling spores of the fungus Histoplasma capsulatum, commonly present in bat droppings.
+When guano that has the fungus growing inside it is disturbed, the spores become airborne and can be inhaled.
+Symptoms of infection include fever, chest pain, cough, headache, and shortness of breath.
 Do not disturb suspected bat droppings.

-Bats also carry parasites including fleas, ticks, and bat bugs (closely related to bed bugs).
-Bat bugs can migrate into living spaces to feed on people and pets when bats are no longer available as hosts.
+Parasites.
+Bats also carry parasites including fleas, ticks, and bat bugs.
+Bat bugs are closely related to bed bugs and are almost identical to the naked eye.
+They can migrate into living spaces to feed on people and pets when bats are no longer available as hosts.
+Bat bugs can survive anywhere from several months to over a year without a blood meal once the bats are gone.
+It is imperative to sanitize and treat the roosting areas after the bats are fully removed.

 Seasonal Restrictions